TheShepherdJournal/SMSF042018/_posts/2018-04-26-contact-information-for-former-smsf-queen-court-members-needed.md

  	<li>1968 Pat Wischmeyer</li>
  	<li>1969 Kathy Walker Reeves</li>
 </ul>
-If you can, please forward this post to them or ask them to get in touch with Clif at (989) 506 4728 or by email at clehner50@gmail.com.
+If you can, please forward this post to them or ask them to get in touch with Clif at (989) 506 4728 or by email at <a href="mailto:clehner50@gmail.com">clehner50@gmail.com</a>.